shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 - `InputContext.metadata["frame_role"]` is set to `"current"` or `"previous"` to indicate which frame is being processed.
 - You may return a new `InputContext` to replace `image_data` or metadata.
-- If the hook raises an exception, the pipeline logs a warning and continues.
+- If the hook raises an exception, the pipeline uses `PipelineConfig.hook_error_mode` to decide whether to log a warning and continue (`"warn"`) or raise (`"raise"`).
+  The default is `"raise"`; for production runs, `"warn"` is recommended to keep the pipeline moving while still surfacing errors.

 **Registration**:
 - Hooks should be made available through discovery (entry points or